jenkinsci/cloud-stats-plugin/README.md

 - Each attachment has a state: `ok`, `warn` or `fail`.
 The worst of all attached states is propagated to the phase execution and activity level.
-(If slave fails to launch, and exception will be attached explaining why the launch phase and thus the whole activity has failed).
+(If agent fails to launch, and exception will be attached explaining why the launch phase and thus the whole activity has failed).

 ## Integrating cloud plugin with cloud-stats-plugin